anjlab/csv2db/README.md

 As shown in example above, config file should be in JSON format.

+`extend` allows extending this config definition from parent config.
+For example, you may extract some common bits from your configs to one shared common file and extend from it.
+All paths in parent config will be relative to this configuration.

 `operationMode` may be one of `MERGE`, `INSERT` or `INSERTONLY`.

 In `MERGE` mode the data will be merged to the target table.